|

 the Mishna said against this kind of privacy

-Israel will have a part in the coming world".
+that "all Israel will have a part in the coming world".

-Israel's characteristic also excells on the background
+Israel's characteristic also excells on the background of the habit of the young Church

-According to which the "solidarity with the sinners" ceased
+according to which the "solidarity with the sinners" ceased

 as soon as a concrete sinner appeared on the scene.

-with the sinner had important results in Israel's reality.
+The teaching of solidarity with the sinner had important results in Israel's reality.

-Was it permissable to extradite a man in order to save the community on his
+Was it permissable to extradite a man in order to save the community on his account?

-Solidarity with the individual, even if he is a criminal, served, in this case
+Solidarity with the individual, even if he is a criminal, served, in this case as well, as the prevalent ethical measure.

 A serious conflict was created, at times, by this measure,

-but the very struggle of an emissary like R. Joshua ben Levi proves
+but the very struggle of an emissary like

 how vital was the principle not to extradite even one soul from Israel.

-In view of this reality,
+In view of this reality, the New Testament's charge

 that the Jews extradited a Jew to the enemy's executioners